babylonlabs-io/rollup-bsn-contracts/docs/contract-managment.md

 with your specific BSN configuration
 3. **BSN Registration**: Register your BSN with Babylon using the contract address.
-Once registered you become a valid BSN and finality providers can start joining and providing security for your BSN
+Once registered you become a valid BSN and finality providers can start joining to secure your BSN
 4. **Contract Maintainance**: Manage the contract, query its state, and allow finality providers to submit signatures and randomness